Thermospore/temp-quartz-test/content/Hella Skip.md

 generally used in that one level in [[Lost Levels|Secret]], but the geometry exists elsewhere. for example at the start of [[1-1 Find the Key!
 Save the Gobbo!|Cage]]

 ![[Pasted image 20240618220717.png]]
+# Setup
+[Here](https://youtu.be/edmVLZorxPM?si=tUkhSCUJYuLC2lhZ) is a video demonstrating a setup. (should write it up / make it easier to understand)
 # Name origin
 ([source](https://discord.com/channels/313375426112389123/408694062862958592/476276329679945729))
 > I vote we name this "hella skip"